dyalog-labs/output/README.md

 - `head` is the HTML header to download plotly script from CDN

-- `color` is the default color palette used by plotly

-- `configure` returns configuration namespace from either width or height and width
+- `config` returns configuration namespace from either width or height and width

+- `color` returns color namespace from string (`#4080FF`) or RGB values (`64 128 255`)

+- `font` returns font namespace from size and optional family

+- `title` returns title namespace from text

+- `colors` contains the default color palette used by plotly

 #### `⎕SE.Output.Tabulator`